MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Search/Update-MgExternalConnection.md

       - `[Message <String>]`: A non-localized message for the developer.
       - `[Target <String>]`: The target of the error.
     - `[Status <String>]`: connectionOperationStatus
-  - `[Schema <IMicrosoftGraphExternalConnectorsSchema>]`: schema
+  - `[Schema <IMicrosoftGraphExternalConnectorsSchema1>]`: schema
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[Id <String>]`: Read-only.
+    - `[Id <String>]`:
-    - `[BaseType <String>]`: Must be set to microsoft.graph.externalConnector.externalItem.
+    - `[BaseType <String>]`: Must be set to microsoft.graph.externalItem.
 Required.
-    - `[Properties <IMicrosoftGraphExternalConnectorsProperty[]>]`: The properties defined for the items in the connection.
+    - `[Properties <IMicrosoftGraphExternalConnectorsProperty1[]>]`: The properties defined for the items in the connection.
 The minimum number of properties is one, the maximum is 128.
       - `[Aliases <String[]>]`: A set of aliases or a friendly names for the property.
 Maximum 32 characters.
 Only alphanumeric characters allowed.
 For example, each string may not contain control characters, whitespace, or any of the following: :, ;, ,, (, ), [, ], {, }, %, $, +, !, *, =, &, ?, @, #, /, ~, ', ', <, >, `, ^.
 Optional.
       - `[IsQueryable <Boolean?>]`: Specifies if the property is queryable.
 Queryable properties can be used in Keyword Query Language (KQL) queries.
 Optional.
       - `[IsRefinable <Boolean?>]`: Specifies if the property is refinable.
 Refinable properties can be used to filter search results in the Search API and add a refiner control in the Microsoft Search user experience.
 Optional.
       - `[IsRetrievable <Boolean?>]`: Specifies if the property is retrievable.
 Retrievable properties are returned in the result set when items are returned by the search API.
 Retrievable properties are also available to add to the display template used to render search results.
 Optional.
       - `[IsSearchable <Boolean?>]`: Specifies if the property is searchable.
-Only properties of type String or StringCollection can be searchable.
+Only properties of type string or stringCollection can be searchable.
 Non-searchable properties are not added to the search index.
 Optional.
       - `[Labels <String[]>]`: Specifies one or more well-known tags added against a property.
 Labels help Microsoft Search understand the semantics of the data in the connection.
 Adding appropriate labels would result in an enhanced search experience (e.g. better relevance).
-The possible values are: title, url, createdBy, lastModifiedBy, authors, createdDateTime, lastModifiedDateTime, fileName, fileExtension, unknownFutureValue.
-Optional.
+Optional.The possible values are: title, url, createdBy, lastModifiedBy, authors, createdDateTime, lastModifiedDateTime, fileName, fileExtension, unknownFutureValue, iconUrl, containerName, containerUrl.
+Note that you must use the Prefer: include-unknown-enum-members request header to get the following values in this evolvable enum: iconUrl, containerName, containerUrl.
       - `[Name <String>]`: The name of the property.
 Maximum 32 characters.
 Only alphanumeric characters allowed.
 For example, each string may not contain control characters, whitespace, or any of the following: :, ;, ,, (, ), [, ], {, }, %, $, +, !, *, =, &, ?, @, #, /, ~, ', ', <, >, `, ^.
 Required.
       - `[Type <String>]`: propertyType
   - `[State <String>]`: connectionState

-CONFIGURATION `<IMicrosoftGraphExternalConnectorsConfiguration>`: configuration
+CONFIGURATION <IMicrosoftGraphExternalConnectorsConfiguration>: configuration
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[AuthorizedAppIds <String[]>]`: A collection of application IDs for registered Azure Active Directory apps that are allowed to manage the externalConnection and to index content in the externalConnection.

-GROUPS <IMicrosoftGraphExternalConnectorsExternalGroup\[]>: Read-only.
-Nullable.
+GROUPS <IMicrosoftGraphExternalConnectorsExternalGroup[]>: .
-  - `[Id <String>]`: Read-only.
+  - `[Id <String>]`:
   - `[Description <String>]`: The description of the external group.
 Optional.
   - `[DisplayName <String>]`: The friendly name of the external group.
 Optional.
   - `[Members <IMicrosoftGraphExternalConnectorsIdentity[]>]`: A member added to an externalGroup.
-You can add Azure Active Directory users, Azure Active Directory groups, or an externalGroup as members.
+You can add Azure Active Directory users, Azure Active Directory groups, or other externalGroups as members.
-    - `[Id <String>]`: Read-only.
+    - `[Id <String>]`:
     - `[Type <String>]`: identityType

-INPUTOBJECT `<ISearchIdentity>`: Identity Parameter
+INPUTOBJECT <ISearchIdentity>: Identity Parameter
   - `[AcronymId <String>]`: key: id of acronym
   - `[BookmarkId <String>]`: key: id of bookmark
+  - `[ConnectionOperationId <String>]`: key: id of connectionOperation
   - `[ExternalConnectionId <String>]`: key: id of externalConnection
+  - `[ExternalGroupId <String>]`: key: id of externalGroup
+  - `[ExternalItemId <String>]`: key: id of externalItem
+  - `[IdentityId <String>]`: key: id of identity
   - `[QnaId <String>]`: key: id of qna

-ITEMS <IMicrosoftGraphExternalConnectorsExternalItem\[]>: Read-only.
-Nullable.
+ITEMS <IMicrosoftGraphExternalConnectorsExternalItem1[]>: .
-  - `[Id <String>]`: Read-only.
+  - `[Id <String>]`:
-  - `[Acl <IMicrosoftGraphExternalConnectorsAcl[]>]`: An array of access control entries.
+  - `[Acl <IMicrosoftGraphExternalConnectorsAcl1[]>]`: An array of access control entries.
 Each entry specifies the access granted to a user or group.
 Required.
     - `[AccessType <String>]`: accessType
     - `[Type <String>]`: aclType
     - `[Value <String>]`: The unique identifer of the identity.
 In case of Azure Active Directory identities, value is set to the object identifier of the user, group or tenant for types user, group and everyone (and everyoneExceptGuests) respectively.
-In case of external groups value is set to the ID of the externalGroup
+In case of external groups value is set to the ID of the externalGroup.
   - `[Content <IMicrosoftGraphExternalConnectorsExternalItemContent>]`: externalItemContent
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Type <String>]`: externalItemContentType